“What about this room?”

 Yvlon nodded.
 She turned and raised her voice to order the adventurers, but the words died in her throat.

-The light cast from wands, staves, and flickering torches and lanterns illuminated perhaps a hundred feet of space of the wide, empty stone passageway.
+The light cast from wands, staves, flickering torches, and lanterns illuminated perhaps a hundred feet of space of the wide, empty stone passageway.
 At the very edges of that light, something had appeared.

 Something white.
 It was so far away, but it filled the corridor.
 It looked like—a cloud?
 Or fog, rippling slowly towards them out of the darkness.
 A wall of white that moved.